 Simply put, the Xbox One controller is perfect for racing games, and I don’t think I can go back to any other pad.
-The haptic (read: rumble) feedback of the triggers is one of the greatest advancements in the genre, as you can feel every instance of acceleration, pushback, and braking motion.
-It is important to note that your actual wheel peripheral options are extremely limited with two highly expensive $399.99 devices currently on the market.
+The haptic (read: rumble) feedback of the triggers is one of the most significant advancements in the genre, as you can feel every instance of acceleration, pushback, and braking motion.
+It is important to note that your actual wheel peripheral options are extremely limited, with two highly expensive $399.99 devices currently on the market.
 It’s a good thing then that the Xbox One controller is so well made.

 The only real downfall of Forza 5 is its microtransaction system.
 Built around giving you “boosts” and allowing you to buy credits for early access to new cars, it feels a bit too pushy, even going so far as to ask you to purchase things during load screens.
 It doesn’t ruin the game entirely as I got by without spending a dime, but it’s an unwelcome “feature,” especially in light of the lack of tracks.

 With a few fixes to its economy and more free tracks in a future update, Forza 5 will grow into one of the best racing games ever made.
 It’s beautiful, it shows off the designs of vehicles in a way that’s never been done before, and the Top Gear license is used to enhance the experience.
 If you’re a casual racing fan who finds themselves overwhelmed easily, Forza 5 is your huckleberry.